 The Person That Influences The Person That Pays You

-When building your personal brand, the key point is that you should have a set of 10 to 20 influencers that you are targeting in order to extend the reach of your content and personal brand.
+When building your personal brand, the key point is that you should have a set of 10 to 20 influencers you’re targeting to extend the reach of your content and personal brand.

 Amanda Maksymiw (@AmandaMaks), Content Marketing Institute

-If you were building an online presence from scratch today, what 3 things would you consider to provide the biggest ROI on your time and money?
+If you were building an online presence from scratch today, what 3 things would provide the biggest ROI on your time and money?

-Here are the steps to follow to identify the influencers and win their approval.
+Use the steps below to identify the right influencers and earn their approval.

 Step One: Identify The Influencer

-There are a few ways to figure out the people that influence the person that pays you.
+There are several ways to find who influences the person that pays you.

 Step Two: Create Descriptions